-The Support Operations Division consists of Forensic Services, Evidence Control, the City Jail, the Police Communications Center, Police Technology, the Professional Standards Unit, the Training Unit, and Chief’s Advisory Committee Liaison.
+The Support Operations Division consists of Forensic Services, Evidence Control, the City Jail, the 9-1-1 Police Communications Center, and the Professional Standards Unit, the Training Unit, and Chief’s Advisory Committee Liaison.

 Captain Phil Collum began his law enforcement career as a Community Service Officer in 1990, while attending college in Santa Cruz, California.
 He worked as a Police Dispatcher and Reserve Police Office before being hired as a Patrol Officer in 1992.
 Captain Collum returned to his hometown of San Diego in October of 1994, and was hired by the Chula Vista Police Department.
 Over the next 15 years, Captain Collum established a reputation through his fairness and transparency, ethical professionalism and dedication to community policing.
 He is committed to communication and community engagement, and shares his passion for professional knowledge and technical skills.
 In 2009, he rose through the ranks to become the Police Department’s first African-American employee to be promoted to the rank of Police Lieutenant, and then to Police Captain in 2018.